5skr0ll3r/Cthulhu/tofix.md

 ===================================
 # Fixed:

+Chtulhu.py: When pasing to header function accesable from Header object i pass data first to varible self.data and then to the function to see if data exists so the request can procced fix:pass directly to the header() method so i don't have to create every time an instance of the Header object (make static)

 reqSpliter: prep2: remake regex

+make most objects static so i dont have to handle so much instances every time

+change determineFileExtFromReq(), headerContentType() in reqSpliter should not check the file requested, cause from now they will be alliased and instead read the files name when specified by the dev, so move them instead to the fileManager

+Tree: insertArray: check if item already exists in tree

 Convert request headers to dictionary for easy access

 ReqSpliter: method: dataPrep() the splitedList online returns the first element of the actuall list
 Fix: change name

+right now dev wont be able to have a secondary file path with any "/" have to fix it later